MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Select **check access** (verify the port is set to 3389).
 The status should show as "Accessible".

-1. Now connect directly to the VM by selecting **Select** in the box that says Native RDP.
+1. Now connect directly to the VM by clicking **Select** in the box that says Native RDP.

     1. From the Native RDP window that opens, select **Download RDP file**.
     1. If a download warning appears, select **Keep**, then on the pop-up window that appears, select **Open file**.